Skip to main content

 © lovelybaena

-The neoclassical structure once served as Gia Long Palace and Supreme Court, is now functioned as the Ho Chi Minh City Museum, dedicated to the history and development of the city.
+The neoclassical structure once served as Gia Long Palace and Supreme Court, is now functioned as the Ho Chi Minh Museum, dedicated to the history and development of the city.
 With nine permanent exhibition rooms, the museum brings you back to glorious periods of the past.

 Some of the best collections include Nature-Archeology, Geography and Administration, Industry and Handicraft, the Revolutionary Struggle 1954-1975.
 While touring the museum, visitors encounter many intriguing artifacts in the surrounding corridors on both lower and upper floors.
 Behind the museum building is the rear garden where you will find an impressive collection of tanks, cannons and motor vehicles.